TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 12:36:23 EST 2023

 American graphic designer from Baltimore, MD, who studied in SVA;'s Masters program in Rome in 2012.
 Roman signage inspired her in the creation of four alphabets in 2012: Sermoneta (Victorian), Giolitti (Victorian), Credito Italiano (Victorian), and Deccio (avant-garde).

-Painter turned type designer.
-Creator of Velocipede Stencil (2011), an art deco face made for a bike shop in Baltimore.
-At Lost Type Coop, he published the humanist remaissance italic face Pigeon (2011) and the calligraphic script Cylburn: Cylburn is a semi-connected script, structurally based on Roundhand but written with a pointed brush and restrained tension that separate it from its traditional roots.
-[Google] [More] ⦿
+Painter turned type designer in Baltimore, d.
+2021.
+Creator of Velocipede Stencil (2011), an art deco typeface made for a bike shop in Baltimore.
+At Lost Type Coop, he published the humanist remaissance italic typeface Pigeon (2011) and the calligraphic script Cylburn (Lost Type): Cylburn is a semi-connected script, structurally based on Roundhand but written with a pointed brush and restrained tension that separate it from its traditional roots.

 Dan Mitro's Free Fonts